 - You Must Inventory and Appraise the Estate

 You may know exactly what the assets of the estate are worth, but you have a legal duty to have the court-appointed probate appraiser give you an appraisal for all assets (other than cash).
 Even publicly traded stocks must be appraised by the probate appraiser.
-There is a judicial council form created for this purpose that must be used, and you only have 120 days in which to file the completed appraisal with the court, so the sooner you get started, the better.
+There is a judicial council form created for this purpose that must be used.
+You only have 120 days in which to file the completed appraisal with the court, so the sooner you get started, the better.

 - 8 Probate is all about the Creditors

 You may be surprised to learn that the number one reason we have probate is to protect creditors and make sure creditors are paid.
-That’s why you have a duty to serve notice of the probate on all known creditors and you MUST send them a copy of the creditor claim form that they can use to submit their claim to probate.
-In other words, not only must you notify creditors, but you have to make it as easy as possible for them to file a claim against an estate.
+That’s why you have a duty to serve notice of the probate on all known creditors.
+You MUST send them a copy of the creditor claim form that they can use to submit their claim to probate.
+In other words, not only must you notify creditors, but you have to make it as easy as possible.
+It is for them to file a claim against an estate.

 - No Distributions Without Court Order

-You cannot, under any circumstances, distribute probate assets to a beneficiary without first obtaining a court order authorizing you to do so.
+You cannot, under any circumstances, distribute probate assets to a beneficiary.
+You first need to obtain a court order authorizing you to do so.
 It does not matter if a beneficiary is suffering a hardship, or if they are the only beneficiary of the estate and will get the assets eventually, a court order is required.

 - No Fees without Court Order